“You don’t have to see the whole staircase, just take the first step.”

 You can also download FluentU to your phone for fun, immersive French learning at any time of day.
-FluentU provides real-world French videos—like movie trailers, music videos, funny commercials and more—that’ve been supercharged with language learning tools such as clickable captions and built-in quizzes.

-Using sticky notes around your house to build vocabulary will keep French learning on your mind throughout the day.
+If you enjoy immersive learning and want to pursue a more analog style, using sticky notes around your house to build vocabulary will keep French learning on your mind throughout the day.
 This, in turn, will totally help you stay motivated when French feels overwhelming.

 One last thing that I like to do to remind myself why I am learning French is to plan an imaginary trip, even if I can’t buy the tickets yet!
 I just spend five minutes a day or so thinking about where I’d like to visit, who I’d like to meet and what I’d like to learn.
 This inspires me on days when I’m feeling like learning French has become difficult and tedious.